Uvacoder/lawncare/src/pages/page/chadlington.md

 slug: /project/chadlington
 featured: false
 title: Chadlington
-featuredimage: ./chadlington.jpeg
+featuredimage: /img/chadlington.jpeg
-alt: Results of our Lawn Care Service in Chadlington
+alt: Results of our lawn care service in Chadlington
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Chadlington
+These are the results of our lawn care service at a client in Chadlington